Irish Argentines: Economic activities

 President Mauricio Macri and Irish Ambassador in Argentina, Jacqueline O’Halloran.

-The Irish immigrants settled mainly in Buenos Aires, the homonymous province, and the littoral provinces.
+The Irish immigrants settled mainly in the city and province of Buenos Aires, and also the littoral provinces.
 Those in urban areas worked as labourers, merchants, employees, artisans, teachers, professionals and, increasingly after the 1860s and especially for women, as domestic servants.
 The Irish in the countryside worked as rural labourers, cattle dealers, and shepherds.
 Those in the flourishing sheep-farming business of 1840–1890 were most likely to succeed working as shepherds and sharing a half or a third of the produce in wool and lambs.
 In this way, some of them managed to rent and later purchase land.

-In Curumalal, Buenos Aires, and Venado Tuerto, Santa Fe, Eduardo Casey helped populate the agriculturally barren provinces, inviting more Irish and other immigrants to Argentina to work for him.
+In Cura Malal, Buenos Aires Province, and Venado Tuerto, Santa Fe Province, Eduardo Casey helped populate the agriculturally barren provinces, inviting more Irish and other immigrants to Argentina to work for him.
 This recommendation system was very active, and, with almost limitless amounts of land available, many Irish immigrants went on to do very well economically.
-This industry expanded to other places, eventually flourishing in the rest of Santa Fe, Entre Ríos and Córdoba.
+This industry expanded to other places, eventually flourishing in the rest of Santa Fe Province, Entre Ríos Province and Córdoba Province.